Analysis: What to make of ESPN’s report that Seahawks ‘don’t want to break the bank’ for Jadeveon Clowney

 The timing of this report is interesting given that the Seahawks were expected to talk to Clowney’s representatives last week in Indianapolis.

-The Colts were also rumored as a potential suitor for Clowney last week.
+The Colts also were rumored as a potential suitor for Clowney last week.
 With a listed $86.1 million in cap space — second-most among NFL teams — they have the resources to do it.

 The Titans are something of a new entry in the Clowney sweepstakes but fit two categories that might make it possible: having cap space and being a winning team.
 Tennessee, which advanced to the AFC title game last season, has roughly $50 million in cap space, though it must sort out what to do with two of its own free agents, quarterback Ryan Tannehill and running back Derrick Henry.
 Tannehill seems a likely candidate for a franchise tag.

-The New York Giants and Carolina Panthers — who play roughly 24 miles from Clowney’s hometown of Rock Hill, South Carolina — have also been reported as possible suitors.
+The New York Giants and Carolina Panthers — who play roughly 24 miles from Clowney’s hometown of Rock Hill, S.C. — also have been reported as possible suitors.

-But if Seattle is truly not willing to go to $18-20 million for Clowney, then he may well have played his last game as a Seahawk.
-It’s seemed obvious all along that Clowney is going to want to try to get at least the $21 million a year that Dallas gave DeMarcus Lawrence last year, and basically what the Chiefs gave to Frank Clark after acquiring him in a deal with the Seahawks.
+But if Seattle is truly not willing to go to $18 million to $20 million for Clowney, then he might well have played his last game as a Seahawk.
+It’s seemed obvious all along that Clowney is going to want to try to get at least the $21 million a year Dallas gave DeMarcus Lawrence last year, and basically what the Chiefs gave to Frank Clark after acquiring him in a deal with the Seahawks.

 Seattle coach Pete Carroll and general manager John Schneider each said last week at the NFL scouting combine that they hope Clowney returns.